DANGERS OF GOLDEN SEAL

 Longer treatments are contraindicated.
 Some authors advise not to exceed a week treatment, while others advise not to exceed 3 weeks of treatment, and rest for at least 2 weeks.

 Capsules: 500mg.
 Up to 3 times a day.

 Precautions with golden seal

-More information on golden seal properties, contraindications and side effects in the listing above.
+More information on golden seal properties, contraindications and side effects.

 19 March, 2019